Governor of Michigan: Elections and term of office

 From statehood until the election of 1966, governors were elected to two-year terms.
 Elections are held in November, and the governor assumes office the following January, except in the case of death or resignation.
 From statehood until 1851, elections were held in odd-numbered years.
 A new state constitution was drafted in 1850 and took effect in 1851.
 As part of the process bringing the constitution into effect, there was a single one-year term of governor in 1851.
 Thereafter elections were held in even years.

 The constitution adopted in 1963 changed the governor's term to four years, starting in 1967.
 Since then, gubernatorial elections have been offset by two years between the U.S. presidential elections (e.g., presidential elections were in 2008 and 2012, while gubernatorial elections in that time period were in 2010 and 2014).
 Gubernatorial elections are held concurrently with state Senate elections.
 The winner of the gubernatorial election takes office at noon on January 1 of the year following the election.

-In 1992, an amendment to the Michigan constitution imposed a lifetime term limit of two four-year terms for the office of governor.
-Before this, governors were not limited as to how many terms they could serve; John Engler, the governor at the time, served three terms as his first term occurred before the restriction.
-Engler was reelected in 1994 and 1998 before being term limited in 2002.
+Before 1992, governors could serve an unlimited number of terms.
+In 1992, an amendment to the Michigan constitution imposed a limit of two four-year terms for the office of governor, whether successive or separated.
+However, only those terms served after the amendment took effect counted toward the two-term limit.
+Thus, John Engler, the governor at the time, served three terms as his first term occurred before the restriction.
+Engler was reelected in 1994 and 1998, but was required to leave office for good in 2002.